Castellar del Vallès: Economy

 Traditionally the main economical source of Castellar del Vallès has been agriculture.
 It is based on typical Mediterranean crops (wine, olives, wheat, dried fruit and nuts) complemented by products of the vegetable garden.
 Linen and hemp have been grown on the banks of the Ripoll river since the Middle Ages.

-From the 19th century an unstoppable process of industrialization being profitable exploited the power of the Ripoll river, first manufacturing wool, then cotton and continuing until the 20th century asindustrial development kept on converting agricultural land into built-up areas or industrial estates, leaving agriculture as a residual economical activity.
+From the 19th century an unstoppable process of industrialization being profitable exploited the power of the Ripoll river, first manufacturing wool, then cotton and continuing until the 20th century as industrial development kept on converting agricultural land into built-up areas or industrial estates, leaving agriculture as a residual economical activity.
 An increasingly important tertiary sector has converted the economy of Castellar into that typical of a post-industrial society.

 The industrial development of Castellar del Vallès has been a lot joined to that of the textile company Tolrà, for the number of jobs as well as for the contributions of patronage of this family to the seat|town.
 The town counts on two industrial estates in where 5,000 persons (highlighting the companies of the sector metallurgical and of the wood) work.
 Another important sector is that of the services.